Introducing Chatham’s Academic Success Division

 Staff advisors will help students create schedules for their first three terms.
 After the fall term of their second year, students will be paired with a faculty advisor.

-Bukowski said that change is central to this new division: “You have to know where you’re going, be on track, and understand those basic steps you need to take for your own academic progress and to move towards graduation.”
+Bukowski said that’s something new, and it is central to the division: “You have to know where you’re going, be on track, and understand those basic steps you need to take for your own academic progress and to move towards graduation.”

 More Help for Students

-Bukowski said these changes are informed by students’ concerns, including their frustrations with obtaining answers and their confusion about where to go with their questions.
+Bukowski said the creation of the Academic Success Division was informed by students’ concerns, including their frustrations with obtaining answers and their confusion about where to go with their questions.

 “All those things add up, and I feel like we’re working on removing those little things, as well as the big things, that have impacted students,” Bukowski said.

-He said he hopes this change makes it easier to get students the help they need quickly.
+He said he hopes the division makes it easier to get students the help they need quickly.

-“If there was a path, it may have been a little muddy, there might have been puddles, you might have gotten stuck,” he said.
+“If there was a path [before], it may have been a little muddy, there might have been puddles, you might have gotten stuck,” he said.
 “We are trying to make a more accessible pathway moving forward.”

 Some responses have been edited and condensed for clarity.